f0o/terranetes/README.md

     }
     nodes = [                               # Arbitrary sized list of Nodes/VMs to generate configs for (later, to actually create the VMs)
       {
         type    = "4x4x10:X"                # The Flavor/Instance-Type to create VMs from (not used yet)
         image   = "CoreOS 1632.3.0"         # The name of the Image / AMI / ... to boot (not used yet)
-        labels = ["master"]                 # Arbitrary list of node-roles, needs at least one master node },
+        labels  = ["master"]                # Arbitrary list of node-roles, needs at least one master node version = ""                        # Version override - empty means take version from upper level },
       {
         type    = "4x4x10:X"                # The Flavor/Instance-Type to create VMs from (not used yet)
         image   = "CoreOS 1632.3.0"         # The name of the Image / AMI / ... to boot (not used yet)
-        labels = ["compute"]                # Arbitrary list of node-roles, needs at least one master node },
+        labels  = ["compute"]               # Arbitrary list of node-roles, needs at least one master node version = ""                        # Version override - empty means take version from upper level },
     ]
     pki = {